Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/manage-access/set-up-bigquery-oauth.md

 :::info Enterprise-tier feature

-This guide describes a feature available on <Constant name="cloud" /> Enterprise and Enterprise Plus plans.
+This guide describes a feature available on <Constant name="cloud" /> Enterprise and Enterprise+ plans.
 If you’re interested in learning more about our Enterprise-tier plans, contact us at sales@getdbt.com.

 :::